 The chiropractic model maintains that all health problems are due to “blockage” of nerves.
 “A substantial minority of chiropractors pay very little attention to the patient’s history or standard physical findings.
 Rather, they rely on bogus tests or unnecessary X-rays to find misalignments.* It is true that nerves from the spine connect to the organs and tissues of the body and it is true that damage to those nerves affects whatever they connect to: sever the spinal cord and your brain can’t communicate with your limbs, though your other organs can still continue to function.
 These facts, however, have nothing to do with supporting the theory of spinal misalignment.

-Chiropractic often claims to be holistic and often touts the fact that the body is self-healing and usually doesn’t need drugs or surgery.
+Chiropractic often claims to be holistic like counselling and often touts the fact that the body is self-healing and usually doesn’t need drugs or surgery.
 (Nor does it need chiropractic, one might add.
 Most of us will heal from most injuries or diseases without any intervention.)
 Spinal manipulation allegedly unblocks nerves so the body can heal itself.
 Chiropractic seems like a materialistic version of Chinese acupuncture used to unblock chi, or therapeutic touch to channelling.
 The chiropractor’s “needles” are his or her hands and fingers, manipulating nerves rather than the flow of chi.

 For years chiropractors rarely worked with medical doctors and they were almost never on staff at hospitals.
 The American Medical Association (AMA) made no bones about its disapproval of chiropractic, which was discredited by their Committee on Quackery.
 The chiropractors fought back and won a lawsuit against the AMA in 1976 for restraint of trade.
 Today, the American College of Surgeons sees the two professions as working together (see their position paper on chiropractic).
 Privately, however, many battles continue between the medical profession and chiropractic.
 Publicly, the AMA no longer attacks chiropractic.
 Some chiropractic colleges have a professional relationship with local hospitals or universities and some chiropractic students do degrees in medical centres.
 Today, numerous so-called “complementary medicine” techniques are being allowed to flourish in hospitals and medical clinics around the country without a word of protest from the AMA.
 The National Institutes of Health has a flourishing division for testing even the most unpromising of alternative health practices.
 Chiropractors and other “alternative” practitioners have learned one thing from the AMA: it pays to organize and to lobby Congress and state legislatures.
 The AMA is still the most powerful lobby among health care professionals, but it is no longer flying solo.
 Even so, the AMA’s lobbying is not the only reason that chiropractic’s public image has suffered.